arkaragian/Solution.nvim/README.md

 - [ ] Solution Configuration selection
 - [ ] Persistent project settings (Remember past projects that have been compiled)
 - [ ] Add ui for information
+-  [ ] Live compile.
+(Curently in sync state, maybe immplement using libuv)
 - [ ] Add support for unit tests execution
 - [ ] Add support for project exclusion
 - [ ] Persistent between project settings (using lua `vim.fn.stdpath("cache") .. "/Solution.nvim",`
+- [ ] Integration with dap modules for easier discovery of programs.